 10 Tuscan villages to visit during a trip to Italy

-They look like they were made to satisfy a photographer’s wishes, but in fact have been shaped by centuries of history and still proudly host wonderful traditional festivities.
+All of those villages look like they were made to satisfy a photographer’s wishes, but in fact have been shaped by centuries of history and still proudly host wonderful traditional festivities.
+And us people of Tuscany are very proud of them!

 10 Tuscan villages you should visit